 Other personal data may be stored for as long as the payment account is opened and for 10 years thereafter.

 Personal Data collected for the implementation of the obligations under the Law of Money Laundering and Terrorist Financing Prevention is stored for 8 (eight) years.
 The retention period may be extended for a period not exceeding 2 (two) years, provided there is a reasoned request from a competent authority.

 In some cases, personal data may be stored for a longer period if the storage of personal data is required in order to protect our or any third parties’ legitimate interests, e.g. in case of a legal dispute, or if we are obligated to do so by law.

 By contacting us at email@example.com you may exercise your rights as the data subject, including the following:

-In some cases you may have a right to request restriction of processing of your personal data or to object to processing of your personal data.
+In some cases, you may have a right to request the restriction of processing of your personal data or to object to the processing of your personal data.